SpeedyVelcro/SpeedyVelcro.github.io/collections/_posts/2025-09-24-youtube-uploads.md

 of course - if you want to reproduce any of this).

-So basically the story starts with trying to put together a generic video splash screen for my music videos that are not but of some larger album.
+So basically the story starts with trying to put together a generic video splash screen for my music videos that are part but of some larger album.
 I wanted to keep it simple - none of this after effects malarkey - so I decided the splash screen would be created in GIMP and kdenlive would be used only for attaching the audio (tbf I could